 Massage therapy can be closely related to chiropractic care, with some chiropractors offering massage as one of their alternative treatments.
 For people with degenerative spine conditions, a massage can relax muscles and increase the blood flow to the affected areas of their necks or backs and temporarily relieve pain.

 Yoga, which focuses on stretching and strengthening muscles while improving body awareness and quality of breathing, may improve symptoms for patients with degenerative spine conditions.
 There are many types of yoga for people with all levels of flexibility, so many are able to find types that suit their lifestyles.
 If you’re interested in taking yoga classes, discuss your symptoms and level of fitness with your doctor to find a restorative yoga instructor who is right for you.

 Conventional and alternative nonsurgical treatments can often relieve or lessen symptoms of degenerative spine conditions enough to resume normal everyday activities.
 However, many patients don’t experience relief from their pain and discomfort even after weeks and months of treatment.

 If you are considering surgery but have concerns about undergoing an invasive traditional open spine procedure, reach out to Laser Spine Institute.
 Our minimally invasive spine surgery offers an outpatient procedure, less risk of complication and a shorter recovery time compared to traditional open neck or back surgery.^

-To learn more, contact our dedicated team of Spine Care Consultants to receive a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.
+To learn more, contact our dedicated team of Patient Empowerment Consultants to receive a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.